ryan597/ProgrammingPrinciplesPracticeCpp/README.md

 # Programming Principles and Practice using C++

-Exercises and code from the book [`Programming principles and practice using C++ by Bjarne Stroustrup`](https://www.stroustrup.com/programming.html).
+Exercises and code from the book [`Programming Principles and Practice using C++`](https://www.stroustrup.com/programming.html) by Bjarne Stroustrup.

-I have made this repository pubic to motivate me to continue and complete the exercises within the book and to hopefully help me understand programming and C++ more fully.
+I have made this repository pubic to motivate me to continue and complete the exercises within the book and to hopefully help me understand programming and C++ more completly.
 I also wanted to improve my documentation skills by writing more markdown (even if no-one will read it).

-I give no warrenty with the code in this repository, that it works or is free from errors.
-The code presented here is mostly directly from the book in cases of the examples and drills.
-Where the files are labeled as exercises, it is my own solution to the posed problem.
+I give no warrenty for the code in this repository, that it works or is free from errors.
+The code presented here is mostly directly from the book in cases of the example files.
+Where the files are labeled as drills or exercises, it is my own solution to the posed problem.

 ---